 The message is quite stressful and has no option to be permanently or hidden.
 Even disabling and deleting the Jetpack plug-in is not a solution.

-How do we disable the "Connect Jetpack to activate WooCommerce Services"From the WordPress Dashboard
+How to disable the message "Connect Jetpack to activate WooCommerce Services”From the WordPress Dashboard

 - We identify and disable the Jetpack and WooCommerce Services plugins

-After disabling these modules, the "Connect Jetpack to activate WooCommerce Services"Will disappear from the WordPress Dashboard.
+After deactivating these modules, the notice “Connect Jetpack to activate WooCommerce ServicesWill disappear from the WordPress Dashboard.